 The Rosary combines both vocal and mental prayer.
 At times, we might focus on the words of the Our Father, Hail Mary, and Glory be, repeated lovingly as to a dear friend.
 We are also invited to ponder the great events of Our Lord’s life, death and resurrection, raising our minds and hearts to God in praise and thanksgiving, and drawing new resolve for our Christian lives.
 Both the vocal prayers and the mysteries on which we meditate, draw us directly to Christ.
 Our Lady does not ask for attention for her own sake but for the sake of her Son.
 In any kind of prayer we are prone to distractions.
 The Rosary can make these more obvious, leading us to try (though always in tranquillity of soul) to resist them, to bring our cares to Jesus, and to turn our attention gently away from ourselves and back to Him.

 In 1959, Blessed John XXIII wrote an encyclical letter (Grata Recordatio) to the Bishops of the world.
 He began by speaking of the Rosary, and in the context of this call to prayer, spoke of his hope for the future, his prayer for rulers, and the danger of secularism and materialism.
 He closed by asking the Bishops of the world to recite the Rosary during October with particular devotion and to ask Our Lady to pray that the “forthcoming Ecumenical Council” would add “wondrous growth to the universal Church.”
-On the 50th anniversary of the Council, we could recall this intention of Blessed John XXIII, and ask that the Church might experience such a wondrous growth through the Year of Faith.
+On the 50th anniversary of the Council, we could recall this intention of Blessed John XXIII, and ask that the Church might experience such a wondrous growth.
+[Note: this column was first published in 2012]

 Catholic Dilemmas column published in the Catholic Herald